 Microsoft Keyboard Layout Creator

 Microsoft made a handy little program just for this purpose, which can be downloaded right from their website.
 If that link stops working for some reason, we also have the program hosted at this link.
-Once you’ve downloaded it, run it and go through the install prompts (all very self-explanatory).
+Once you’ve downloaded it, run the setup file and go through the install prompts (all very self-explanatory).

 Once the installation is finished, you can open the program through the Start menu.